UCL-ARC/Mutein/Pipelines/README.md

 ```
   screen -S qlogin
 ```

+(In general, if you need to check whether you are inside a screen session or not (there is not visual indication) you can usually use the key combination CTRL-a CTRL-1, which will display a message at the bottom left if you are in screen, or cause the digit 1 to be entered if not.
+If you are using MobaXterm this may not work, but CTRL-a CTRL-2 should work instead).

 Once inside the screen session, you can request a new qlogin session (note: if reconnecting to an existing screen session you may already be in a qlogin session that you previously created as soon as the screen session reconnects).
 To do this use the following, but customise the resource request to suit your intended work load: